What to Sing and When?

 Sign of Peace

-Blessing & Dismissal
+Blessing and Dismissal

-The Second Degree – Mass Ordinary
+The second degree: the Mass Ordinary

 While the Kyrie, Gloria, Credo, Sanctus, and Agnus Dei may be sung to a variety of musical settings, the Church’s great sacred music tradition has handed down to us an inestimable treasure of chants for the Mass Ordinary.